A concise tutorial review of reverse osmosis and electrodialysis: Introduction

 \section{Introduction}

 Reverse osmosis (RO) and electrodialysis (ED) are the two most applied membrane methodologies for water treatment and desalination (deionization)~\cite{Elimelech_2011,Campione_2018}.
 A brief schematic of both methods is presented in Fig.~\ref{fig_RO_ED_technical_overview}.
 Water treatment generally refers to the removal of contaminants other than salts, such as organic micropollutants (OMPs), whereas desalination and deionization refer to the removal of salts, thus of ions.
-RO is a method that uses pressure to drive water through a membrane, retaining on the retentate side most of the ions and other solutes, producing freshwater on the permeate side.\footnote{In this work we alternatingly use the words `ion' and `solute' for the charged and uncharged species dissolved in the water.} Nanofiltration (NF) is a companion technology of RO that uses lower pressures, and membranes with larger pore sizes than in RO~\cite{Yaroshchuk_2019,Freger_2021}.
-In NF, the retention of monovalent ions is much lower than of divalent ions and thus divalent ions can be selectively removed.
+RO is a method that uses pressure to drive water through a membrane, keeping most of the ions and other solutes on the retentate side, producing freshwater as permeate.\footnote{In this work we alternatingly use the words `ion' and `solute' for the charged and uncharged species dissolved in the water.} Nanofiltration (NF) is a companion technology of RO that uses lower pressures, and membranes with larger pore sizes than in RO.
+In NF, the rejection of monovalent ions is much lower than of divalent ions and thus divalent ions can be selectively removed.
 In ED, water flows through thin channels next to ion-exchange membranes (IEMs) and an applied current pulls the ions from one set of channels through the IEMs to other channels.
-The theories that we present for RO and ED, and the relevant metrics that we define, also apply to NF and EDI and other related desalination methods.

-Though ED and RO are very different methods and use distinctly different physical mechanisms, our aim is to demonstrate that the underlying transport theory for flow of water and solutes is the same.
-As we will show, the effects of charge and current that are of key importance in ED, also play a role in RO.
-Similarly, in ED pressures develop which influence ion and water transport.
-Thus it is relevant to present a generalized treatment that applies to both process types.
-We also demonstrate that key performance indicators on the module level, of relevance for (economic) process optimization, are defined for RO and ED in very similar terms, and relate to one another in a similar fashion.
-The theories that we present for RO and ED, and the relevant metrics that we define, also apply to other desalination methods such as NF and electrodeionization (EDI).
+Though ED and RO are very different and use different physical mechanisms, the underlying transport theory for flow of water and solutes is the same.
+Thus a generalized treatment is possible that applies to both process types.
+We also show that key performance indicators on the module level, of relevance for (economic) process optimization, are defined for RO and ED in the same way.